GVonB/GVonB/README.md

-# 👋 Hi - I'm Gunnar Von Bergen!
+# 👋 Hi, I'm Gunnar Von Bergen!

 I’m a **software developer** and lifelong learner focused on building clean, user-friendly tools.
 My current work blends front-end design, back-end logic, and real-world data — with a special interest in performance, usability, and impact.